-Although we might still anticipate a unification of the subject's literature, a primary conflict for the future, as gauged by this Workshop, may be one of reaching for accuracy through further model complexity, yet striving for applicability through simplification of already existing models.
-The well-documented case study would seem to be the most desirable kind of model development exercise since it indicates that water quality modeling tends to be problem-oriented and that some form of experimental data collection program will be undertaken.
-One might observe that hitherto field data in the form of time-series, and the aplication of techniques of time-series analysis and system identification have not been a principal feature of water quality modeling.
-It might further be expected that future studies will concentrate on integrating water quality models with hydrological models for rainfall-runoff/river flow prediction as the application of models moves towards problems of regional river basin management.
-In the past there has also been a distinct lack of overlap between models describing those water quality characteristics which are affected by waste disposal and models describing those water quality characteristics which affect the suitability of river water for industrial, municipal, and domestic consump-A particularly good example of this is dissolved oxygen tion. concentration, so often quoted as the central index of water quality with respect to the effects of effluent discharges, yet a variable which is not in itself a vitally important characteristic in establishing whether river water is fit for human con-Models which do not possess this required combination sumption. of waste assimilation and public health considerations are inadequate in the sense that they do not allow the problems and opportunities of water re-use in a river basin to be properly explored.
+Although we might still expect a unification of the subject's literature, a primary conflict for the future, as gauged by this Workshop, may be one of reaching for accuracy through further model complexity, yet striving for applicability through simplification of already existing models.
+The well documented case study would seem to be the most desirable kind of model development exercise since it indicates that water quality modeling tends to be problem oriented and that some form of experimental data collection program will be undertaken.
+Hitherto, field data in the form of time series, and the application of techniques of time-series analysis and system identification have not been a principal feature of water quality modeling.
+It might further be expected that future studies will concentrate on integrating water quality models with hydrological models for rainfall-runoff/ river-flow prediction as the application of models moves towards problems of regional river basin management.
+In the past there has also been a distinct lack of overlap between models describing those water quality characteristics affected by waste disposal and models describing those water quality characteristics that affect the suitability of river water for industrial, municipal, and domestic consumption.
+A particularly good example of this is dissolved oxygen concentration, so often quoted as the central index of water quality with respect to the effects of effluent discharges, yet a variable that is not in itself a vitally important characteristic in establishing whether river water is fit for human consumption.
+Models not possessing this required combination of waste assimilation and public health considerations are inadequate in the sense that they do not allow the problems and opportunities of water reuse in a river basin to be properly explored.